lukasbrunner/ClimWIP/README.md

 Attribution
 -----------

-If you publish scientific work based on this code please consider citing some of our papers.
-If you want to acknowledge us consider putting this sentence in the Acknowledgments: "We thank Jan Sedlacek, Lukas Brunner, and Ruth Lorenz (ETH Zurich) for providing the ClimWIP model weighting package."
+If you use our code please put this (or a similar) sentence in the acknowledgments: "We thank Lukas Brunner, Ruth Lorenz, and Jan Sedlacek (ETH Zurich) for providing the ClimWIP model weighting package."

 License
 -------